valentinarapaj/node-arp-lookup/README.md

 ## Example

-Here's a simple example of how to use `usb-lookup`:
+Here's a simple example of how to use `arp-lookup`:
 ```javascript
 const { getIPFromMACAddress, getMACAddressFromIP } = require('arp-lookup');